-You've also been collaborating with our good friend D. Ramirez, how did that happen?
-Who's version version of Keep On Jumpin' is better?
+You've also been collaborating with our good friend D. Ramirez.
+How did that come about?
+Whose version of Keep On Jumpin' is better?

 Any more collaborations for tracks coming up?

-How has technology has shaped the way you work in the studio over the years?
+How has technology shaped the way you work in the studio over the years?

 Any new gear for the studio purchased recently, or anything you'd like to get hold of?